 Richard F. Blute, Alessio Guglielmi, Ivan T. Ivanov, Prakash Panangaden and Lutz Straßburger

-AbstractWe reconsider discrete quantum casual dynamics where quantum systems are viewed as discrete structures, namely directed acyclic graphs.
+We reconsider discrete quantum causal dynamics where quantum systems are viewed as discrete structures, namely directed acyclic graphs.
 In such a graph, events are considered as vertices and edges depict propagation between events.
 Evolution is described as happening between a special family of spacelike slices, which were referred to as locative slices.
 Such slices are not so large as to result in acausal influences, but large enough to capture nonlocal correlations.

 A System of Interaction and Structure V: The Exponentials and Splitting